M1meer/terra-rpc-loadbalancing-env/README.md

 You need harddisk space to store the download, as well as the unpacked chain.
 Check the snapshot size, consider that it needs to be unpacked, and configure your resources accordingly.

 ### Idempotency
 The terra-nodes role will include the downloading and unpacking of the snapshot.
-Running it again will download the entire quicksync file once more, and there is not recommended.
-These tasks can be disabled by commenting out ``` - include_tasks: download_extract_snapshot.yml``` in the ```roles/terra-nodes/tasks/main.yml``` file.
+Running it again will download the entire quicksync file once more, and is not recommended.
+The tasks involved in the downloading and extraction of the snapshot can be disabled by commenting out ``` - include_tasks: download_extract_snapshot.yml``` in the ```roles/terra-nodes/tasks/main.yml``` file.

 ## Docs